ItsDrike/itsdrike.com/content/posts/changing-license.md

 ### Unintentionally proprietary

-In a lot of cases, the lack of license actually wasn't intentionally, and the author actually intended for their code to be open-sourced, but they just weren't aware that to do so, they need to add a license.
+In a lot of cases, the lack of license actually wasn't intentional, and the author actually intended for their code to be open-sourced, but they just weren't aware that to do so, they need to add a license.

 What's even worse is when someone actually makes a contribution to this kind of project, and the author accepts it.
 The thing is, that contributor was never authorized to even make a contribution, as it's a modification of the code-base,